Fast Ethernet: 100BASE-T2

 In 100BASE-T2, standardized in IEEE 802.3y, the data is transmitted over two copper pairs, but these pairs are only required to be Category 3 (voice grade) rather than the Category 5 required by 100BASE-TX.
-Data is transmitted and received on both pairs simultaneously thus allowing full-duplex operation.
+Data is transmitted and received on both pairs simultaneously, thus allowing full-duplex operation.
 Transmission uses 4 bits per symbol.
 The 4-bit symbol is expanded into two 3-bit symbols through a non-trivial scrambling procedure based on a linear-feedback shift register.
 This is needed to flatten the bandwidth and emission spectrum of the signal, as well as to match transmission line properties.
 The mapping of the original bits to the symbol codes is not constant in time and has a fairly large period (appearing as a pseudo-random sequence).
 The final mapping from symbols to PAM-5 line modulation levels obeys the table on the right.
-100BASE-T2 was not widely adopted but the technology developed for it is used in 1000BASE-T.
+100BASE-T2 was not widely adopted, but the technology developed for it is used in 1000BASE-T.

 100BASE-T4

 100BASE-T4 was an early implementation of Fast Ethernet.
 It required four twisted copper pairs of voice grade twisted pair (Category 3), a lower-performing cable compared to Category 5 cable used by 100BASE-TX.
 Maximum distance was limited to 100 meters.
-One pair was reserved for transmit and one for receive, and the remaining two switched direction.
+One pair was reserved for transmission and one for reception, and the remaining two switched direction.
 The fact that three pairs were used to transmit in each direction made 100BASE-T4 inherently half-duplex.
 Using three cable pairs allowed it to reach 100 Mbit/s while running at lower carrier frequencies, which allowed it to run on older cabling that many companies had recently installed for 10BASE-T networks.

 A very unusual 8B6T code was used to convert 8 data bits into 6 base-3 digits (the signal shaping is possible as there are nearly three times as many 6-digit base-3 numbers as there are 8-digit base-2 numbers).
 The two resulting 3-digit base-3 symbols were sent in parallel over three pairs using 3-level pulse-amplitude modulation (PAM-3).

 100BASE-T4 was not widely adopted but some of the technology developed for it is used in 1000BASE-T. Very few hubs were released with 100BASE-T4 support.
 Some examples include the 3com 3C250-T4 Superstack II HUB 100, IBM 8225 Fast Ethernet Stackable Hub and Intel LinkBuilder FMS 100 T4.
 The same applies to network interface controllers.
 Bridging 100BASE-T4 with 100BASE-TX required additional network equipment.